mattzeunert/mattzeunert.github.io/_posts/2017-01-10-whats-a-statement-completion-value-in-javascript.md

 ![](/img/blog/statement-completion-value/eval.png)

 However, statement completion values aren't just plain JavaScript values.
-Instead there JavaScript engines have a [Completion type](http://www.ecma-international.org/ecma-262/6.0/#sec-completion-record-specification-type) that acts as a wrapper around the completion value.
+Instead JavaScript engines have a [Completion type](http://www.ecma-international.org/ecma-262/6.0/#sec-completion-record-specification-type) that acts as a wrapper around the completion value.

 In addition to normal JavaScript values the Completion type is able to store an `empty` value.
 For example, variable statements complete with `empty`.

-Since `empty` empty isn't part of the JavaScript language, `eval("var a")` returns `undefined` instead of `empty`.
+But `empty` isn't part of the JavaScript language, so `eval("var a")` returns `undefined` instead of `empty`.

 To understand the code at the top of the post we need to look at how statement lists handle this special `empty` type.